 The History Task Force works to celebrate the unique and compelling history of our community and reinforce progressive and inclusive identity.
-The task force researches, promotes an identifies ways to promote our heritage through public forums, commemorative events, publications, oral history projects, interpretative panels, public information display systems and adding sites to the National Register of Historic Places.
+The task force researches and identifies ways to promote our heritage through a variety of platforms including public forums, commemorative events, publications, oral histories, interpretative panels, public information displays, and nominating sites for inclusion on the National Register of Historic Places.

 - Follow this self-guided Cultural Tourism DC Neighborhood Heritage Trail to learn more about Washington’s Southwest waterfront.
 The Southwest Heritage Trail consists of 17 poster-sized, illustrated signs that combine storytelling with historic images.

 - The first sign is located at the Waterfront/SEU Metro station plaza, Fourth and M Streets, SW.
 (PLEASE NOTE: Sign 11, located on Water Street, SW, between Sixth and Seventh Streets, is temporarily missing.
 Sign 6, located at Seventh and E Streets, SW, is also temporarily missing.)